Spherical Plain Bearing Lubricants for Triangle Manufacturing Products

 Spherical Plain Bearings with grease

-Plain Bearings with grease fittings are not factory lubricated.
-Apply grease with a pressure gun at installation, filling the ball unit and bearing until grease appears at the shaft surface.
+Spherical plain bearings with grease fittings are not factory lubricated.
+Apply grease with a pressure gun at installation, filling the spherical plain bearing until grease appears at the shaft surface.

 Note: All Triangle bearings are shipped without grease so you can control the lubrication selection, which varies based on application.